 One of the things I hear most often from the mouths of young people is the desire to live out the purpose of God in their lives.
 And yet, for many of us, we are still trying to discover purpose for our lives, let alone discovering what God’s purpose for our life is.
 Irrespective of whether one has found purpose, life without purpose holds no value.
 We see this in the writings of one of the wisest men that ever lived, Solomon…

 Ecc 2:17 “So I hated life, because the work that is done under the sun was grievous to me.
 All of it is meaningless, a chasing after the wind.”

-Without purpose you feel miserable, negative and critical, life feels meaningless.
-When you have no greater purpose in life, the only solution is to pursue pleasure: “Live now, for tomorrow we die!”
+Without purpose for our lives, we can often feel miserable, negative and critical, or even that life is meaningless.
+In essence where there is no clear purpose to life, or a reason why we spend our days, then the only solution is to pursue pleasure.
+We start to live with the attitude: “Live now, for tomorrow we die!”
 Pleasure too is meaningless.
+Solomon tells us…

 Ecc 2:1 “I said to myself, ‘Come now, I will test you with pleasure to find out what is good.’
 But that also proved to be meaningless.”

 The greatest enemy to purpose is pleasure.

 It is not possible for anyone to have 24 hours of pleasure (always being happy, comfortable, satisfied).
 Sooner or later, if you are alive on earth, you will have trouble, storms, difficulty and heart-break.
 Sooner or later all pleasure ends… eventually.
 We are not designed for pleasure, we are designed for purpose.
 That is: God’s purpose, not ours.
 Rom 8:28

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”